-My hands-down favorite thing is column writing and feature stories, both just different forms of story telling, which brings me to this blog.
-Over the years, I’ve typically written columns while gainfully employed by a newspaper, but not so much during spells while engaged in other activities without publishing deadlines.
+My hands-down favorite things are column writing and feature stories, just different forms of story telling, which brings me to this blog.
+Over the years, I’ve typically written columns while gainfully employed by a newspaper, but not so much during spells while engaged in other communication activities without publishing deadlines.

 With the blog, my plan is to continue writing a weekly column for as long as I still have two functioning brain cells with which to work.
 We’ll see how well that goes.

 During that time, I’ve garnered professional awards for my work in the newspaper trenches.
 I’ve seen freedom of the press upheld firsthand while being successfully defended against libel charges.
-And I’ve witnessed from the press gallery of the U.S. Supreme Court in Washington D.C., journalism history being made as attorneys and justices argued points of law surrounding a case I had covered from its very beginning as editor and publisher of the hometown newspaper.
+And I’ve witnessed from the press gallery of the U.S. Supreme Court in Washington D.C., journalism history being made as attorneys and justices argued points of law surrounding a “church vs. state” case I personally covered and reported on as editor and publisher of the hometown newspaper.

-When not sticking words together hoping to create something informative, entertaining or educational, I’ve spent much of my life sticking old car parts together in hopes of saving another example of the finest years of American automobiles.
-If it rolled off an American assembly line prior to the early 1970s, chances are I’ll like it, know about it, owned one of two of them, or can tell you about one.
+When not sticking words together hoping to create something informative, entertaining or educational, I’ve spent much of my life sticking old car parts together in hopes of saving and enjoying another example of the finest years of American automobiles.
+If it rolled off an American assembly line prior to the early 1970s, chances are I’ll like it, know about it, maybe owned one of them, or can tell you about one I’ve seen.

 My goal in writing or telling a good story is to share something that was memorable to me and why, and hopefully in a manner with which the greatest number of readers can relate and maybe smile while they read it.

 Let me know how I’m doing, OK?.